bbbradsmith/nsfplay/readme.md

 * The code is C++11 with no external dependencies.
 * Interface is `extern "C"`, to allow integration into both C and C++ projects.
 * [Very permissively licensed](license.txt).
 * All state is stored in an `NSFCore` [PIMPL](https://en.cppreference.com/w/cpp/language/pimpl) structure.
-Multiple core instances can be used simultaneously and are completely independent.
+Multiple core instances can be used simultaneously.
-* Interaction with the core has no internal thread-safety.
-If `nsfplay_render` or other functions are called from different threads, you should use a mutex to prevent other interactions with that `NSFCore` instance from conflicting.
+* Can be used with no NSF file, and direct register writes can be used to manipulate the emulated sound devices directly.
+This may be suitable for use as an NES sound engine for a game.
+* All strings are UTF-8 char.
 * The core makes no access to the file system.
 You load files and provide the data to the core.
-* All strings are UTF-8 char.
-* Can be used with no NSF file, and direct register writes can be used to manipulate the emulated sound devices directly.
-This may be suitable for use as an NES sound engine for a game.
+* The interfaces are designed so that new settings and properties can be easily added in future versions easily through new enumerations, rather than requiring new interface members.
+Use the constants provided in `nsfplayenums.h`, and they should still work in future versions.
+* Some features like the expansion audio, or the text data for user interfaces, can be defined out to reduce the library footprint.
+* To avoid name collision, all public interface functions are prefixed with `nsfplay_`.
+All public interface structs and enumerations are prefixed with `NSF`.
+All internal non-static functions and variables are kept within an `nsf` namespace.
 * Allocations are kept to a minimum, and you can provide your own allocator instead of the default `malloc`/`free`:
-  * 1 allocation to create the core state structure, this will always be the same size for any given build.
+  * 1 allocation from `nsfplay_create` for a new `NSFCore` state structure, this will always be the same size for any given build.
-  * 1 allocation for internal rendering buffers, made when emulation begins, or can be manually triggered with `ready()`.
+  * 1 allocation for internal rendering buffers, made when emulation begins (`nsfplay_render` or `nsfplay_emu_init`/`nsfplay_emu_run`), or can be manually triggered with `nsfplay_ready`.
 These will not be reallocated unless a change in settings or selected audio expansions require a larger total allocation.
 In particular, samplerate and downsampling settings will affect the amount needed.
-  * 1 (optional) allocation to make an internal copy of the NSF file.
-An `assume` option will instead use the read only file contents given directly, assuming the pointer will be valid until it is unloaded.
+  * 1 (optional) allocation from `nsfplay_load` to make an internal copy of the NSF file.
+The `assume` option will instead use the read only file contents given directly, as it will assume the pointer will be valid until it is unloaded.
   * 1 (optional) small allocation for every string setting that is changed from the default (there are very few of these).
+This can happen in `nsfplay_set_str` or indirectly through `nsfplay_set_ini` or `nsfplay_set_init` if they include string settings.
 An `assume` option is provided which will use the passed string settings directly instead of making internal copies.
-* Some features like the expansion audio, or the text data for user interfaces, can be defined out to reduce the library footprint.
-* The interfaces are designed so that new settings and properties can be easily added in future versions easily through new enumerations, rather than requiring new interface members.
-Use the constants provided in `nsfplayenums.h`, and they should still work in future versions.
+* Interaction with the core has no internal thread-safety.
+There are a few recommended ways to use the library with multi-threading:
+  1. Run all core library functions from one thread.
+This is suitable for rendering an entire song at once, perhaps for WAV output, or later playback.
+  2. Run all core library functions from one thread.
+Keep 2 or more render buffers full in your main loop, and use a mutex to exchange finished buffer pointers with the audio thread for consumption.
+Some audio interface libraries may already provide a ready-made thread-safe consumption interface like this.
+The disadvantage is that if your buffers are too short, or the main loop takes too long before filling new buffers, the audio queue could starve.
+  3. Run the core entirely in your audio callback thread.
+Use a small mutexed command state to pass control messages to the core's thread.
+  4. Run `nsfplay_render` render in your audio callback thread, but stop the audio thread (or block the render call) whenever you need to call core functions from the main thread.
+  5. Create your own mutex to use for all core library calls.
+This can be done by building the core with `NSF_MUTEX=1` defined.
+* `NSFCore` instances do not have any shared state and two cores can be safely used in different threads, with the following caveats:
+  * If you use `nsfplay_set_alloc` to provide a custom allocator, this allocator should have its own thread safety.
+The default is `std::malloc`/`std::free` which are usually already thread safe.
+  * If you use `nsfplay_set_error_log` to set a global error log callback, this callback should have its own thread safety.
+  * With a `DEBUG` build, if you use `nsfplay_set_debug_print` to replace the default debug log, this callback should have its own thread safety.
+The default uses `std::fprintf(stdout,...)` which is usually already thread safe.

 ## Build

 Building the GUI components `nsfplay`/`winamp` requires first setting up the wxWidgets libraries.
 If you only need to use the command-line `nsfplac`, then you can skip this step.

+If you need an example for how to build, you might look at the [build_nsfplay3.yml](.github/workflows/build_nsfplay3.yml) script used for the automated CI builds.

-### Visual Studio 2019
+### Windows

+[Visual Studio 2019](https://visualstudio.microsoft.com/vs/older-downloads/) is the target build tool for Windows.
+Alternatively, MSYS2 can be used to build with make instead.
+If you want to use Visual Studio 2022, see the note below about the wxWidgets Library.

   * Initialize the git submodules if it wasn't done when cloning:
     * `git submodule init`
     * `git submodule update --depth 1`